EinsteinOmics/EinsteinOmics.github.io/_pages/omics-workshop2024.md

 ---

-This is the official page of the Intro to Omics workshop, a student-run, faculty-led workshop meant to introduce concepts in computing, statistics, and bioinformatics for omics data analysis.
+This is the official page of the Intro to Omics workshop, a faculty-led, student organized workshop meant to introduce concepts in computing, statistics, and bioinformatics for omics data analysis.